CalabreseLab/hmseekr/README.md

 1. searchpool (-pool): Path to fasta file which defines the region to search for potential hits (highly similar regions) based on the precalculated model (train function)
 2. modeldir (-m): Path to precalculated model .dict file output from train.py'
 3. knum (-k): Value of k to use as an integer.
 Must be the same as the k value used in training (train function) that produced the model
-4. streaklen (-sl): Integer, minimum length of hit sequence that would be considered as a streak, default=20.
+4. streaklen (-sl): Integer, minimum length of hit sequence that would be considered as a streak, default=25.
-5. gaplen (-gl): Integer, maximum length of non-hit region following a hit streak that would be considered as a gap, default=5.
+5. gaplen (-gl): Integer, maximum length of non-hit region following a hit streak that would be considered as a gap, default=0 means no gap merging.
 If users choose to merge small gaps between hits segments, only hit segments that are greater than streaklen, called hit streak, would be considered.
 For each hit streak, if the following gap is less than gaplen, the gap would be converted as a hit region and merged with the previous hit streak and the following hit sequence (whether it is a streak or not).
 Repeat the process until no more gaps can be merged.
 If users choose not to merge small gaps between hits segments, and report all hits as they are, set gaplen to 0.
+For example, a sequence with the following status '+':hit, '-':non-hit, '++++++++++---+++++'would be converted into '++++++++++++++++++' when streaklen=8 and gaplen=2.
 6. outputname (-name): File name for output, useful to include information about the experiment, default='hits'
 7. outputdir (-dir): Directory to save output dataframe.
 Default is './', that is current directory.
 8. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'